dask/dask/docs/source/develop.rst

        assert_eq(nx.max(), dx.max())
        ...

-This technique helps to ensure compatibility with upstream libraries, and tends to be simpler than testing correctness directly.
-Additionally, by passing Dask collections directly to the ``assert_eq`` function rather than call compute manually the testing suite is able to run a number of checks on the lazy collections themselves.
+This technique helps to ensure compatibility with upstream libraries and tends to be simpler than testing correctness directly.
+Additionally, by passing Dask collections directly to the ``assert_eq`` function rather than call compute manually, the testing suite is able to run a number of checks on the lazy collections themselves.